-The local sales and service companies were allocated to the business units according to the focus of their operations and the market potential.
+The Group companies were allocated to the business units “Semiconductor & Coating” or “Analytics & Industry” according to the focus of their operations and the market potential.
 They are directly subordinated to this business unit, and their comprehensive regional responsibility for all market segments continues to apply unchanged.

-All subsidiaries are steered by Corporate Headquarters in Asslar through the stipulation of annual sales and profitability targets (“Management by Objectives”), and thus primary steering continues to lie with the legal entities in the regions.
+All subsidiaries are steered by Corporate Headquarters in Asslar through the stipulation of annual sales and profitability targets (“Management by Objectives”), and thus primary steering lies with the legal entities in the regions.